Ho Chi Minh: Establishment of the Democratic Republic of Vietnam

-In 1946, when he traveled outside of the country, his subordinates imprisoned 2,500 non-Communist nationalists and forced 6,000 others to flee.
-Hundreds of political opponents were jailed or exiled in July 1946, notably, members of the Nationalist Party of Vietnam and the Dai Viet National Party after a failed attempt to raise a coup against the Viet Minh government.
+In 1946, when he traveled outside of the country, his subordinates imprisoned 2,500 non-communist nationalists and forced 6,000 others to flee.
+Hundreds of political opponents were executed or exiled in July 1946, notably, members of the Vietnamese Nationalist Party and Đại Việt Nationalist Party after a failed attempt to raise a coup against the Viet Minh government.
 The Việt Minh then collaborated with French colonial forces to massacre supporters of rival Vietnamese nationalist movements in 1945–1946, and of the Trotskyists.
 All rival political parties were hereafter banned and local governments were purged to minimize opposition later on.
 Trotskyism in Vietnam did not rival the Party outside of the major cities, but particularly in the South, in Saigon-Cochinchina, they had been a challenge.
 From the outset, they had called for armed resistance to a French restoration and an immediate transfer of industry to workers and land to peasants.
 The French Socialist leader Daniel Guérin recalls that when in Paris in 1946 he asked Hồ Chí Minh about the fate of the Trotskyist leader Tạ Thu Thâu, Hồ Chí Minh had replied, "with unfeigned emotion," that "'Thâu was a great patriot and we mourn him', but then a moment later added in a steady voice 'All those who do not follow the line which I have laid down will be broken.'"

 The Communists eventually suppressed all non-Communist parties, but they failed to secure a peace deal with France.
 In the final days of 1946, after a year of diplomatic failure and many concessions in agreements, such as the Dalat and Fontainebleau conferences, the Democratic Republic of Vietnam government found that war was inevitable.
 The bombardment of Haiphong by the French Navy only strengthened the belief that France had no intention of allowing an autonomous, independent state in Vietnam.
 The attack reportedly killed more than 6,000 Vietnamese civilians in Haiphong.
 French forces marched into Hanoi, now the capital city of the Democratic Republic of Vietnam.
 On 19 December 1946, after the Haiphong incident, Hồ Chí Minh declared war against the French, marking the beginning of the First Indochina War.
 The Vietnam National Army, mostly armed with machetes and muskets immediately attacked.
 They assaulted the French positions, smoking them out with straw bundled with chili pepper, destroying armored vehicles with "lunge mines" (a hollow-charge warhead on the end of a pole, detonated by thrusting the charge against the side of a tank; typically a suicide weapon) and Molotov cocktails, holding off attackers by using roadblocks, landmines and gravel.
 After two months of fighting, the exhausted Việt Minh forces withdrew after systematically destroying any valuable infrastructure.
 Hồ was mistakenly reported to be captured by a group of French soldiers, led by Jean Étienne Valluy at Việt Bắc, during Operation Léa.
 The person in question turned out to be a Việt Minh advisor who was killed trying to escape.